jamesrharwood/thesis/data/barriers.md

 driver_id: motivation
 ---

-Researchers may not believe that using a RG will affect their acceptance rate or publication speed, that using a RG will help them write, or improve the quality of their manuscript.
+Researchers may not believe that using a reporting guideline will affect their acceptance rate or publication speed, that using a reporting guideline will help them write, or improve the quality of their manuscript.

 ---

 id: care-about-benefits
-title: Researchers may not care about the benefits of using a RG
+title: Researchers may not care about the benefits of using a reporting guideline
 driver_id: motivation
 ---

-Researchers may understand that RGs aim to reduce poor reporting, but may not feel that poor reporting matters.
+Researchers may understand that reporting guidelines aim to reduce poor reporting, but may not feel that poor reporting matters.
 Instead of hypothetical benefits or benefits to others, researchers report caring more about personal, immediate benefits like feeling confident, efficiency, and job performance.

 ---